Simply speaking, investment is the act of putting your money into an asset with the expectation that you will receive back more than you put in.

 1. Why should I invest?

-The easy answer to that question is: so that you can make your money work for you.
+You need to know why you are investing your money and what you hope to gain from it.
+For many the answer will be because you want to make your money work for you.
 Investing money allows you to potentially ‘grow’ your money without having to go out and work a double shift for it.

 There are, broadly speaking, two types of investor: